RobotNerd/proze/doc/technical-specification.md

 ## Comments

 Portions of the document can be marked as comments.
-When converting to other formats, commented text is ignored.
+When compiling a proze project, commented text is ignored.
 There are two types of
 comments: line comments and block comments.

 Line comments: